 4. XTB – Best for Customers Support

 Note that the online stock company doesn’t maintain a minimum deposit limit.
 The minimum trade limit, however, varies from one supported stock market to another.
-For example, you need a minimum $50 to buy stocks on NASDAQ or NYSE and 1000 SEK to buy stocks listed on the Stockholm stock exchange.
+For example, you need a minimum of $50 to buy stocks on NASDAQ or NYSE and 1000 SEK to buy stocks listed on the Stockholm stock exchange.

 Nevertheless, you can open sizeable trades when you use their maximum leverage of 5X the trade capital.
 And the supported deposit and withdrawal methods on XTB include credit cards, debit cards, bank wire transfers, Skrill, and Paysafe.